 The federal ozone standard is an eight-hour average value of 0.08 ppm (parts of ozone per million parts of air) or 100 on the Air Quality Index (AQI).
-This standard was recently revised by the U.S. Environmental Protection Agency after extensive research on the health effects of ozone pollution.
-U.S. EPA established the new standard in September 1997.
+This standard was adopted by the U.S. Environmental Protection Agency after extensive research on the health effects of ozone pollution.
+U.S. EPA established the new standard in 1997, revoking the one-hour standard of 0.12 ppm.

 It is important to understand that the areas of Vancouver, Washington and Portland, Oregon share the same airshed.
 This area is commonly referred to as the "Portland-Vancouver Interstate Air Quality Maintenance Area" (AQMA).
 In this situation, the consequences of a violation of the federal ambient air quality standards in either state are shared equally by both states.
-Because it takes several hours to produce peak levels of ozone through the chemical reactions with VOCs, $NO_x$ and sunlight, a recorded exceedance of ozone may be a significant distance from the sources that released the corresponding VOC and $NO_x$ precursor emissions.
-See Appendix A for a local history of air pollution exceedances.
+Because it takes several hours to produce peak levels of ozone through the chemical reactions with VOCs, NO_x and sunlight, a recorded exceedance of ozone may be a significant distance from the sources that released the corresponding VOC and NO_x precursor emissions.
+See Appendix B for a local history of air pollution exceedances.